AYoonesi/AYoonesi.github.io/content/posts/American Contract Law I: An Overview/index.md

 ![CourseModules.jpg](CourseModules.jpg)

-Each module contains multiple lesson blocks, focusing on specific prerequisites for contract formation.
-Within these blocks, case decisions are presented succinctly, allowing students to grasp the facts and rulings before diving into detailed lectures.
-The lecture videos, led by instructor Ian, provide in-depth analysis of precedent-setting cases, discussing the rationale behind judges' decisions and their implications for future contracts.
+Each module has several lesson blocks that cover specific requirements for forming contracts.
+These blocks present case decisions  helping students understand the facts and rulings before they watch detailed lectures.
+In the lecture videos, Ian, the instructor, gives a thorough breakdown of landmark cases.
+He talks about why judges made their decisions and how these rulings affect future contracts.

-The course employs a multi-faceted assessment approach.
-In-video quizzes (IVQs) and practice quizzes serve as formative assessments, reinforcing learning without impacting the final grade.
-The graded component consists of seven Mastery Quizzes, one at the end of each module.
-To receive a certificate, students must complete all seven quizzes while maintaining an average score of 80% or above.
+The course uses different ways to test students.
+In-video quizzes (IVQs) and practice quizzes help students learn without affecting their final grade.
+The graded part includes seven Mastery Quizzes, with one quiz at the end of each module.
+To get a certificate, students need to finish all seven quizzes and keep an average score of 80% or higher.

-One of the course's strengths lies in its comparative approach, allowing students to contrast American Common Law of Contracts with other legal systems, such as the Iranian Civil Law of Obligations.
-This comparative perspective provides valuable insights into the nuances of different legal frameworks.
+One of the best things about this course is how it helps student to compare different legal systems.
+Students can see how American Contract Law differs from other systems, like the one in Iran.
+This comparison helps students understand the small differences between various legal frameworks.

-The course also familiarizes students with essential legal research tools like HeinOnline and LexisNexis, and introduces the concept of law reviews, which are less common in some legal education systems like Iran's.
-This exposure to various legal resources significantly enhances students' research skills and broadens their legal education.
+The course also urges, though indirectly, students to use important legal research tools like HeinOnline and LexisNexis.
+It teaches them about law reviews, which aren't as common in some legal education systems, like Iran's.
+Learning about these different legal resources helps students become better at legal research.

-While the exams were not particularly challenging, allowing for high achievement (in this case, a perfect score of 100), the course still demanded consistent effort and dedication.
-The relatively easier assessments did not diminish the overall educational value or the commitment required from students.
+The exams weren't too hard, so students could score well (in this case, a perfect 100).
+But the course still needed students to work hard and stay focused.
+Even though the tests were easier, the virtual class still taught a lot and required students to put in effort.

-In conclusion, American Contract Law I offers a comprehensive, efficient, and practical approach to understanding U.S. contract law.
-Its structure caters not only to aspiring lawyers but also to business owners, landlords, artists, and anyone regularly engaged in buying or selling goods.
-By emphasizing self-study, comparative analysis, and practical skills, the course provides a solid foundation in contract law while developing crucial legal research and analysis abilities.
-This educational experience proves invaluable for future academic and professional endeavors in both American and international legal contexts.
+To wrap up, American Contract Law I teaches U.S. contract law in a thorough, quick, and useful way.
+It's good for future lawyers, but also for business owners, landlords, artists, even programmers (as I argue that I am :D), and anyone who often buys or sells things.
+The course makes students study on their own compare different ideas, and learn practical skills.
+This helps them understand contract law well and get better at researching and analyzing legal stuff.
+What students learn here helps them a lot in future studies and jobs, both in American law and international law.

 You may check the course by Ian Ayres, William K. Townsend Professor of Yale Law, [here on Coursera](https://www.coursera.org/learn/contracts-1/).
 And for moe info, you check its homepage on [Yale Online](https://online.yale.edu/courses/american-contract-law-i).